Night photography is not as difficult as many casual photographers might imagine. So in this tutorial we will talk

 scene.
 However, the camera exposure settings that you might use will be dependent upon the amount and

 intensity of the light in the scene you are photographing.
-The exact exposure values can also vary depending on
+The exact night exposure settings can also vary

 Please check the tutorial, Camera Exposure Basics if you are not familiar with changing the camera lens aperture,